Jayveer-learning/Jayveer-learning/README.md

 # 👋 Hi there!
-I'm Jay Veer
+I'm Jay Veer aka J haimer
 Welcome to my GitHub!
 I'm a **Full Stack Developer** and a **Python Enthusiast** with over 9 months of hands-on experience in web development (MERN stack) and 1+ year of Python experience.

 I’m passionate about building **scalable, responsive web applications** and creating **data-driven projects**.
 I love exploring new technologies, learning new frameworks, and sharing my knowledge with the community.